 Topic: Jewish Greening Fellowship

-Rachel Aronson – JOFEE / Sustainability and Community Engagement Fellow, Hazon Jews across the world this week commemorated leaving Egypt to become free people for the holiday of Passover.
+by Rachel Aronson – JOFEE / Sustainability and Community Engagement Fellow, Hazon Jews across the world this week commemorated leaving Egypt to become free people for the holiday of Passover.
 Friends and family sit around the table together for the seder, celebrating freedom with comfy pillows to recline on and lots of kosher wine.
 Unfortunately, Passover can also represent something else: the holiday of waste.
 Those who keep kosher for Pesach (Passover) deep-clean our kitchens before the holiday, rooting out bread, tortillas, muffins, crackers, and every other kind of chametz (leavened or yeasted products) that’s sitting around the house.
 And to ensure that everything is kosher, we switch out our regular sets of dishes with a special set of only-for-Passover dishes.
 But who wants to keep an extra set of dishes around the house?
 It takes up storage space.
 It’s inconvenient.
 Understandably, many of us – out of convenience, or out of necessity – use disposable plates, cutlery, cups, and more.
 Ironically, many of us end up celebrating this holiday of freedom and liberation with trash bags full of styrofoam.
-Thankfully, Passover is also a holiday that reminds us of our ability to make change — as individuals and as a society.
-Nowhere is […]
+Thankfully, Passover is also a holiday that reminds us of our ability to make change — as individuals and as a society. […]

 From the Press Office of Vote Solar Diverse Coalition Applauds Cuomo Administration’s Commitment to Improving Community Health, Resiliency, Opportunity through Clean Energy Albany, NY – July 16, 2015 – Today the New York Public Service Commission (PSC) established an innovative Shared Renewables program that will expand consumer access to local solar, wind and other clean energy resources, particularly among low- and moderate-income New Yorkers.
 More than 70 local and national organizations join together in applauding state leaders for their commitment to a healthier, more resilient clean energy system that creates opportunities for all New Yorkers to thrive.
 “Solar is working for the Empire State in a big way.
 Record numbers of New Yorkers are harnessing sunshine to save on their energy bills, which is creating local jobs and reducing the need for traditional polluting power.
 This new program will empower even more communities, families and businesses to participate in that great solar success story,” said Sean Garren, Northeast Regional Manager for Vote Solar, a national solar advocacy organization.
 “We thank Governor Cuomo, his administration and the PSC for making equal access to solar a priority and for speeding our transition to a healthier, more resilient clean energy system.”
 New York […]